How Does a Radiator Work? | Parts of Radiator | Coolant In The Radiator

 Temperature: A sensor in the front of the engine kicks when the temperature is too high.
 This causes coolant & water to be released from the radiator, bringing the temperatures back down.

-Cooling process:- Liquid absorbs heat from engine friction and spent fuel.
-This liquid is then transferred back to the radiator and cooling.
 In addition, the air from the car’s exterior is brought through the vents and provides more cooling.
 Once the coolant reaches the correct temperature, it can be transferred back to the engine if necessary.

-Common problems:- There may be several reasons why your radiator may not work properly.
 One is a filled thermostat, a part that is important in the transfer of fluid from the engine.
 When this system does not work, the radiator should not function as it should.

-Another common issue is a coolant leak.
-It is important for the radiator to have sufficient cooling levels for it to work.
 If you look under your car and see that significant moisture has accumulated on the ground, those telltale stains are meant to bring the vehicle to the mechanic as soon as possible.

 Also, Read: How Do Drum Brakes Work? | Working of Drum Brakes | Type of Drum Brakes